bitsofcotton/p2/README.md

 # Tips:
 If we can't statistically predict original stream by {p2, p1, p0}, the original data stream is data seed itself meaning to {p2, p1, p0}.
 This means the given data stream doesn't have rational stable inner structure.
 So it is random stream itself in the meaning of given argument range.
 This doesn't mean there's no correlation on the data because we can categorize them by catg itself after all data received (not before).
+This is checked by perverse.py with some range modifications.
+So taking another ranges, we may have another results.

 # Another Download Sites
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing